marichusein/The-Haunted-Tomb/README.md

 - In-Game Shop: Steal the treasure and use the rewards to augment your abilities, including speed, health, and weapon strength, through the in-game shop.

 # Technical Details:
-- Game Engine: Developed using the Unity game engine.
+- Game Engine: Developed using the Unity game engine
-- Programming Language: Programmed in C#.
+- Programming Language: Programmed in C#